Properties of the reconciled distributions for Gaussian and count forecasts: Introduction

-We then analyze the reconciled mean, restricting however our analysis to the case of 1-level hierarchies.
-As it is well known, in the Gaussian case the reconciled upper mean is a combination of the bottom-up mean and the mean of the base forecast of the upper variable \parencite{corani_reconc, hollyman2021understanding}.
-We call this the \textit{compromise} effect.
-However, we empirically show that in the case of count variables, the reconciled mean of the upper time series can also be lower than both the bottom-up and the base mean.
-This happens when the base forecasts are skewed distributions, with moderate incoherence.
-After reconciliation, variance decreases shortening the long right tail and pulling the reconciled means of all time series towards zero.
-We call this the \textit{strengthening} effect, as the information of low counts provided by the different base forecasts are mutually reinforced.
+We then analyze the reconciled mean, restricting our analysis to the case of 1-level hierarchies.
+In the Gaussian case the reconciled upper mean is a combination of the bottom-up mean and the mean of the upper base forecast \citep{corani_reconc, hollyman2021understanding}; we refer to this as the \textit{combination} effect.
+However, in the case of count variables we show that the reconciled mean of the upper time series can be lower than both the bottom-up and the base mean: we refer to this as the \textit{concordant-shift} effect, as the reconciled means of all the time series are shifted towards zero.
+This happens when the base forecast distributions are right-skewed and reconciliation decreases the variance of the forecasts, shortening the right tails of the distributions and pulling the reconciled means of all time series towards zero.
+In other words, low counts forecasts across the hierarchy reinforce each other.

-We present experiments on the reconciliation of intermittent time series referring to counts of extreme market events.
-They confirm our theoretical results and show that, at least on intermittent time series, the strengthening effect on the mean is more common than the compromise effect.
-We moreover report a major increase in accuracy for the reconciled forecasts over the base forecasts, further confirming the beneficial effect of reconciliation for forecasting intermittent time series \parencite{athanasopoulos2017_temporal, KOURENTZES-elucidate, corani2022probabilistic, zambon2022}.
+We present experiments on the reconciliation of intermittent time series referring to counts of extreme market events, interpreting them on the basis of our theoretical insights.
+We show that, on the intermittent time series of our case study, the concordant-shift effect on the mean is more common than the combination effect.
+We moreover report a major increase of accuracy for the probabilistic forecasts after reconciliation, confirming the beneficial effect of reconciliation for forecasting intermittent time series \citep{athanasopoulos2017_temporal, KOURENTZES-elucidate, corani2023, zambon2022}.

 The paper is organized as follows.
 In Section~\ref{sec: prob fore rec}, we recall probabilistic reconciliation through conditioning, and analyze the reconciled mean and variance of the reconciled distribution in the Gaussian and in the non-Gaussian case.
 In Section~\ref{sec:experiments}, we present our case study.
 Finally, the conclusions are in Section~\ref{sec: conclusions}.